Leen2025/holbertonschool-simple_shell/README.md

 'shell.h'  Header file with standard library includes, macros, and function prototypes used throughout the program.

-# Core Program Files
+# Core Program Files:
+'main.c'
-'main.c'  Entry point of the program.
+Entry point of the program.
 Starts an infinite loop and calls the shell prompt.

 'shell_loop.c'  Handles the main execution loop of the shell including reading, parsing, and executing user commands.